 Bram had bought a sword for Helen and had it engraved with their names and wedding date.
 They used the sword to cut one of their three wedding cakes.
 This was another great photo opportunity, especially when Helen and Bram both licked the cake off the sword!

 The evening entertainment began with the newly-weds’ first dance to a song by German rockers Rammstein.
-The song chosen by Helen and Bram was actually quite mellow and not the industrial metal track I expected to hear!
+The song chosen by Helen and Bram was quite mellow and not the industrial metal track I expected to hear!

 Details of the wedding suppliers who helped make Helen and Bram’s Dalhousie Castle wedding so special and unique: